-This blog post is a compilation of six technology independent things Michael Scharhag learned in the past months about software localization.
+This blog post is a compilation of six technology independent nuggets.
+Ones that Michael Scharhag recently discovered about quality software localization.
 As a German development team working for a German customer they used German as their base language within the application.
 Their customer was responsible for translating the German application messages into another 21 languages and providing other localized material (images, downloadable documents, etc.).

 You need a way to share message files and translations between developers and translators.
 Luckily there are some nice tools available that can support you with the whole translation process, such as: the open source tool Pootle opens in a new window.
-If you prefer to save localized messages within a database you could easily create a CRUD opens in a new window UI with simple search functionality yourself, which then could be used by translators to update messages.
+If you prefer to save localized messages within a database you could easily create a CRUD opens in a new window UI with simple search functionality yourself.
+They could then be used by translators to update messages.

 You should make sure that translators fully understand the syntax of messages.
 For a developer it might be obvious how placeholders, escaping and date formats work.
 From a translator’s view (who might not have any experience with software development at all) things aren’t always that obvious.

 Just translating messages from one language into another often isn’t enough.
-Translators need to know the context in which the message is displayed in order to provide an appropriate translation.
+Translators need to know the context in which the message is displayed.
+This is in order to provide an appropriate translation.
 The first step here is to give them access to a test system where they can see the application with a recent version of their translations.